peppelinux/django-oidc-agidlogin/README.md

-To date there are many libraries that enable OAuth2 and OIDC in a Django project, however spid-django-oidc wants to offer itself as a simple alternative, compliant with standards and in line with what [OIDC SPID](https://docs.italia.it/AgID/documenti-in-consultazione/lg-openidconnect-spid-docs/it/bozza/index.html) guidelines defines.
+To date there are many libraries that enable OAuth2 and OIDC in a Django project, however spid-django-oidc wants to offer itself as a simple alternative, compliant with standards and in line with what defined in [OIDC SPID](https://docs.italia.it/AgID/documenti-in-consultazione/lg-openidconnect-spid-docs/it/bozza/index.html) guidelines.

 What is available today represents the bare essentials to manage an authorization flow and requests for token acquisition and user information, processing of attributes and identity reunification functions.